James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 The Iteration-19.5/feedback directions were implemented as a broad micro sweep (`run_overnight.sh`), each its own training call so one failure does not kill the
 batch: the dircons L_res closure (0.01 / 0.02), **corrsc** (corruption-manifold
-multi-positive SupCon — two independently corrupted views pulled together per class, weak clean anchor), **corrfree_corrsc** (the free corr head + corrupted-manifold supervision it was missing), **hdc** (HDC-aware soft-prototype CE on the binarized geometry the decoder reads), and the eval-only **concat_diag** (do the FROZEN robust
+multi-positive SupCon: two independently corrupted views pulled together per class, weak clean anchor), **corrfree_corrsc** (the free corr head + corrupted-manifold supervision it was missing), **hdc** (HDC-aware soft-prototype CE on the binarized geometry the decoder reads), and the eval-only **concat_diag** (do the FROZEN robust
-+ plain DGLSS++ features combine in one HDC decoder — the teacher-premise falsification).
-Implementation review caught and fixed: (1) the hdc projection was being rebuilt every step, which calls `torch.manual_seed(42)` internally and would reset the training RNG (destroying augmentation/subsample randomness and making the two corrsc views identical) — now built once in `__init__` with the RNG preserved;
++ plain DGLSS++ features combine in one HDC decoder, the teacher-premise falsification).
+Implementation review caught and fixed: (1) the hdc projection was being rebuilt every step, which calls `torch.manual_seed(42)` internally and would reset the training RNG (destroying augmentation/subsample randomness and making the two corrsc views identical), now built once in `__init__` with the RNG preserved;
-(2) the fragile-only dircons EMA could see zero-count classes whose `F.normalize(0)=NaN` row would poison the EMA — now zero-masked per class; (3) the single-branch corrsc was getting a 0.1 clean-anchor from the standard SupCon block, dominating its 0.1 corrupted-manifold term (backwards from the "weak clean term" intent) — capped to 0.02 via SUPCON_VARIANTS, and the redundant inline 0.02 removed;
+(2) the fragile-only dircons EMA could see zero-count classes whose `F.normalize(0)=NaN` row would poison the EMA, now zero-masked per class; (3) the single-branch corrsc was getting a 0.1 clean-anchor from the standard SupCon block, dominating its 0.1 corrupted-manifold term (backwards from the "weak clean term" intent), capped to 0.02 via SUPCON_VARIANTS, and the redundant inline 0.02 removed;
-(4) concat_diag's naive-TTA classifier was fit on the 128D inv slice but applied to 256D concat features — now fit per-row on that row's clean features.
+(4) concat_diag's naive-TTA classifier was fit on the 128D inv slice but applied to 256D concat features, now fit per-row on that row's clean features.

-**Decision rule for the sweep:** a direction passes if it raises the oracle on fog/crosstalk (for the dircons levers: car corr_dir < 1) WITHOUT collapsing the naive TTA and WITHOUT hurting the healthy conditions — judgment, not a threshold.
+**Decision rule for the sweep:** a direction passes if it raises the oracle on fog/crosstalk (for the dircons levers: car corr_dir < 1) WITHOUT collapsing the naive TTA and WITHOUT hurting the healthy conditions, judgment, not a threshold.
 If no direction moves the ceiling, the representation line is closed and the paper rests on the AL framework with the robust extractor (ceiling as a stated architectural limitation).

-**If the sweep fails — the D3CTTA fallback (why does theirs work?):** D3CTTA's reported numbers show a feature extractor that handles fog and crosstalk about as well as the healthy conditions, which our extractor family has never achieved at any scale.
+**If the sweep fails.
+The D3CTTA fallback (why does theirs work?):** D3CTTA's reported numbers show a feature extractor that handles fog and crosstalk about as well as the healthy conditions, which our extractor family has never achieved at any scale.
 The next step is to understand WHY theirs works, in two parts: